Lapin0t/grothendieck-cern/README.md

 purely rational standards that are expressed and embodied by specialists.

 This brings us to the second point, the second flaw which is inherent in the scientific method.
-It's the analytical attitude which, of course---as I'm well aware---was necessary for the development of this type of knowledge.
+It's the analytical attitude which, of course—as I'm well aware—was necessary for the development of this type of knowledge.
 The practice of dividing every piece of reality, every problem, into simple components to better to solve them.
 And this tendency to specialization, as we know, has become increasingly important.
 Each of us only grasps a tiny piece of